Warnings for Besponsa

 QT Interval Prolongation

 Administer BESPONSA with caution in patients who have a history of or predisposition for QTc prolongation, who are taking medicinal products that are known to prolong QT interval [see DRUG INTERACTIONS], and in patients with electrolyte disturbances [see DRUG INTERACTIONS].
-Obtain electrocardiograms (ECGs) and electrolytes prior to the start of treatment, after initiation of any drug known to prolong QTc, and periodically monitor as clinically indicated during treatment [see DRUG INTERACTIONS , CLINICAL PHARMACOLOGY]).
+Obtain electrocardiograms (ECGs) and electrolytes prior to the start of treatment, after initiation of any drug known to prolong QTc, and periodically monitor as clinically indicated during treatment [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY]).

 Embryo-Fetal Toxicity